Rigorous theoretical constraint on constant negative EoS parameter $\omega$ and its effect for the late Universe: Introduction

 \section{Introduction}

 The accelerated expansion of the Universe at late stages of its evolution, found little more than a decade ago \cite{SN1,SN2}, is one of the most intriguing puzzles of modern physics and cosmology.
 Recognition of this fact was the awarding of the Nobel Prize in 2011 to Saul Perlmutter, Adam Riess and Brian Schmidt.
 After their discovery, there were numerous attempts to explain the nature of such acceleration.
 Unfortunately, there is no satisfactory explanation so far (see, e.g., the state of art in \cite{stateofart}).
-According to the recent observations \cite{7WMAP,9WMAP}, the $\Lambda$CDM model is the preferable one.
+According to the recent observations \cite{7WMAP,9WMAP,Planck2013}, the $\Lambda$CDM model is the preferable one.
 Here, the accelerated expansion is due to the cosmological constant.
 However, there is a number of problems associated with the cosmological constant.
 Maybe, one of the main of them consists in the adjustment mechanism which could compensate originally huge vacuum energy down to the cosmologically acceptable value and to solve the coincidence problem of close magnitudes of the non-compensated remnants of vacuum energy and the energy density of the Universe at the present time \cite{Dolgov}.
-On the other hand, it is well known that perfect fluids with the equation of state parameters $\omega<-1/3$ can also cause the accelerated expansion of the Universe.
+To resolve this problem, it was proposed to introduce scalar fields as a matter source.
+Such scalar fields can be equivalently considered in the form of perfect fluids.
+Among these perfect fluids, a barotropic fluid is one of the most popular objects of study.
+This fluid is characterized by the pressure which is the function of the energy density only: $p=p(\rho)$, and the linear equation of state $p=\omega \rho$ is the most popular.
+These barotropic perfect fluids with the equation of state parameters $\omega<-1/3$ can cause the accelerated expansion of the Universe.
 Such fluids are called quintessence \cite{quintess1,quintess2,quintess3} and phantom \cite{phantom1,phantom2} for $-1<\omega<0$ and $\omega<-1$, respectively.
-Therefore, they can be an alternative to the cosmological constant.
-It is of interest to investigate the viability of these models.
+Usually, they have a time varying parameter $\omega$ of the equation of state.
+However, there is also a possibility to construct models with constant $\omega$ (for the corresponding experimental restrictions see, particularly, Planck 2013 results \cite{Planck2013}).
+This imposes severe restrictions on the form of the scalar field potential \cite{zhuk1996,ZBG}.
+In this case, a scalar field is equivalent to a perfect fluid with $\omega=\mbox{const}$.
+A large class of models is expected to be well described (at least as far as the CMB anisotropy is concerned) by an effective constant equation of state parameter \cite{WL}.
+For example, it is also well-known that frustrated networks of topological defects (cosmic strings and domain walls) have the form of perfect fluids with the constant parameter $\omega$ \cite{ZBG,ShellVil,Avelino,Kumar}.
+For example, $\omega=-1/3$ and $\omega=-2/3$ for cosmic strings and domain walls, respectively.
+It is of interest to investigate the viability of the models with constant $\omega$ and to answer the question whether these models are an alternative to the cosmological constant.